JohnRising/docs/docs/packages/bundler/install.md

 # Install

-A guide to spinning up a bundler and RPC client to handle ops.

-This package is a Go implementation of an ERC-4337 `Bundler`.
-The current version supports a private mempool with a peer-to-peer (P2P) version on the roadmap.

-This package is open source at [github.com/stackup-wallet/stackup-bundler](https://github.com/stackup-wallet/stackup-bundler).
+A quick guide to spinning up an ERC-4337 bundler for handling UserOperations.
+This package is implemented in Go and is open source at [github.com/stackup-wallet/stackup-bundler](https://github.com/stackup-wallet/stackup-bundler).

 :::tip

 **Looking for a fully managed instance for your project instead?**

-Use our [cloud platform](https://app.stackup.sh/sign-in) to get set up with a bundler in 2 minutes 🚀
+Use our [hosted services](https://app.stackup.sh/sign-in) to get set up with a bundler in 2 minutes 🚀

 :::